-To add more answer choices, edit the number adjacent to Answers in the General accordion of the Quiz Properties panel (Window > Quiz Properties).
+To add more answer choices, edit the options in the Quiz panel in the Property Inspector.

-If the question has more than one correct answer, click Multiple Answers in the Quiz Properties panel.
+If the question has more than one correct answer, choose Multiple Answers in the Quiz Properties panel.

 Select Shuffle Answers (Quiz Properties panel) if you want the choices to appear in a different order each time the user returns to this question.

 To specify the correct answer (s), click the radio button or the check boxes that correspond to the correct answer choices on stage.